zyw229/blog/blog/content/posts/macro003.md

 The introduction of BTFP created an interesting dynamic.
 The tighter financial condition is, the more usage of BTFP it will encourage, therefore effectively negating some of the effects of tight financial condition.

-If financial condition is so tight as in February that it causes banks to fail, it leads to more liquidity by generating FDIC loans.
+If financial condition is so tight to the extent that it causes more banks to fail, the tightening effect caused by money being destroyed will also be partially negated by liquidity injection through FDIC loans.

 ![Fig4](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro003/image004.png)